Government by algorithm: Algorithms in government agencies

 Government procurement audit software can also be used.
 Audits are performed in some countries after subsidies have been received.

 Some government agencies provide track and trace systems for services they offer.
 An example is track and trace for applications done by citizens (i.e. driving license procurement).

-Some government services use issue tracking system to keep track of ongoing issues.
+Some government services use issue tracking systems to keep track of ongoing issues.

 Justice by algorithm

-Judges' decisions in Australia are supported by the "Split Up" software in case of determining the percentage of a split after a divorce.
-COMPAS software is used in USA to assess the risk of recidivism in courts.
+Judges' decisions in Australia are supported by the "Split Up" software in cases of determining the percentage of a split after a divorce.
+COMPAS software is used in the USA to assess the risk of recidivism in courts.
 According to the statement of Beijing Internet Court, China is the first country to create an internet court or cyber court.
 The Chinese AI judge is a virtual recreation of an actual female judge.
 She "will help the court's judges complete repetitive basic work, including litigation reception, thus enabling professional practitioners to focus better on their trial work".
-Also Estonia plans to employ artificial intelligence to decide small-claim cases of less than €7,000.
+Also, Estonia plans to employ artificial intelligence to decide small-claim cases of less than €7,000.

 Lawbots can perform tasks that are typically done by paralegals or young associates at law firms.
 One such technology used by US law firms to assist in legal research is from ROSS Intelligence, and others vary in sophistication and dependence on scripted algorithms.
 Another legal technology chatbot application is DoNotPay.

-AI in education
+Algorithms in education

 Due to the COVID-19 pandemic in 2020, in-person final exams were impossible for thousands of students.
 The public high school Westminster High employed algorithms to assign grades.
 UK's Department for Education also employed a statistical calculus to assign final grades in A-levels, due to the pandemic.

-Besides use in grading, software systems and AI are also optimizing coursework and are used in preparation for college entrance exams.
+Besides use in grading, software systems like AI were used in preparation for college entrance exams.

-AI teaching assistants are being developed and used for education (e.g., Georgia Tech's Jill Watson) and there is also an ongoing debate on whether perhaps teachers can be entirely replaced by AI systems (e.g., in homeschooling).
+AI teaching assistants are being developed and used for education (e.g. Georgia Tech's Jill Watson) and there is also an ongoing debate on the possibility of teachers being entirely replaced by AI systems (e.g. in homeschooling).